 Travessia Lodge is a gem of an eco-lodge that lies about 6km from the main road, perched between the palm groves and dunes.
 Driving towards it really made me think – Mozambique is the land of the palm trees!
 Each of the five individually designed villas has a fabulous view of the coastal forest, a hammock to unwind and an open-plan bathroom.

 The food is healthy and sourced from the nearby village – a big plus!
-There’s also a fantastic pool with view of the ocean, connected to a unique bridge that leads to the beach.
-I loved how you had towels and beach umbrellas to take with you to the beach.
-Every other night you will have a sundowner get-together by the fire, right underneath the beautiful palm grove.
+Every other night you will have a sundowner get-together by the fire, right underneath the beautiful palm grove – and access to some of the most quiet beaches in Mozambique!

 Book The Top Accommodation Mozambique – Morrumbene